FluentValidation/FluentValidation/docs/_doc/aspnet/mvc5.md

 }
 ```

-Internally, FluentValidation's MVC integration makes use of a *validator factory* to know how to work out which validator should be used to validate a particular type.
+Internally, FluentValidation's MVC integration makes use of a *validator factory* to know how to determine which validator should be used to validate a particular type.
 By default, FluentValidation ships with an AttributedValidatorFactory that allows you to link a validator to the type that it validates by decorating the class to validate with an attribute that identifies its corresponding validator:

 ```csharp
 [Validator(typeof(PersonValidator))]